 |Recommended Tank Size:||10 gallons, but a single emerald crab can clean a tank of up to 40 gallons|

-The Emerald Crab is an algae-eating machine, as long as there’s enough of the stuff in the tank.
+The Emerald Crab, which belongs to the Mithraculus genus, is an algae-eating machine, as long as there’s enough of the stuff in the tank.

 Once algae are gone from your reef aquarium, Emerald Crabs can be found picking on any type of growth, including LPS corals such as the Hammerhead one and SPS corals.